fau-klue/german-reddit-korpus/README.md

     R.utils
     tidyverse

-You will need the German [dictionary](https://pyenchant.github.io/pyenchant/install.html#installing-a-dictionary) for `pyenchant` and that this dictionary is named `hunspell-de-de`.
+You will need the German [dictionary](https://pyenchant.github.io/pyenchant/install.html#installing-a-dictionary) `hunspell-de-de` for `pyenchant`.
 On Ubuntu, you can run

     sudo apt install hunspell-de-de